hyklux/portfolio-online-shooter-unrealengine/README.md

 	for (FConstPlayerControllerIterator It = GetWorld()->GetPlayerControllerIterator(); It; ++It) {
 		AFPSPlayerController* FPSPlayer = Cast<AFPSPlayerController>(*It);
-		if (FPSPlayer && AttackerPlayerState && VictimPlayerState)
+		if (IsValid(FPSPlayer) && AttackerPlayerState && VictimPlayerState)
 		{
 			FPSPlayer->BroadcastElim(AttackerPlayerState, VictimPlayerState);
 		}